Charles Leclerc: Formula Three (2015)

-FIA European Formula 3

 Leclerc progressed to FIA European Formula 3 in 2015, winning several races and finishing second at the Macau Grand Prix.

 Leclerc graduated to Formula Three in 2015, contesting FIA European F3 with Van Amersfoort Racing amongst a highly-competitive field.
 In the opening round at Silverstone, he inherited pole position for the second and third races after Felix Rosenqvist was excluded for a technical infringement.
 After finishing twelfth on debut, he clinched second in race two followed by his maiden victory amidst a race-long battle with Antonio Giovinazzi.
 Leclerc claimed an additional three consecutive podiums at the Hockenheimring, winning the rain-affected third race after overtaking Rosenqvist.
 He increased his run to eight consecutive podiums at Pau, including a third-placed finish at the Pau Grand Prix—the final race of the weekend.
 He suffered his first retirement of the season in the second race at Monza after colliding with Jake Dennis, before returning to the podium in the curtailed final race.
 With his victory in the first race at Spa-Francorchamps from sixth on the grid—following a three-way battle with Rosenqvist and Giovinazzi—Leclerc took the championship lead; he achieved a further podium in race three.

 With a victory from pole followed by another podium at the Norisring, Leclerc held a 42.5-point lead over Giovinazzi after six rounds.
-Leclerc collided with Lance Stroll in race two at Zandvoort, and had to replace his Dallara F314 chassis.
+Leclerc collided with Lance Stroll in race two at Zandvoort and had to replace his Dallara F314 chassis.
 From that point onwards, Leclerc did not score a single podium across the remaining four rounds, with fourth-placed finishes at the Red Bull Ring and Nürburgring, as he slipped to fourth in the standings—behind Rosenqvist, Giovinazzi, and Dennis.
 He clinched the rookies' championship, having achieved four victories from 13 podium finishes, and Valentin Khorounzhiy of Motorsport.com ranked him the best driver of the season.

-Macau Grand Prix

 Following his European F3 campaign, Leclerc entered the Macau Grand Prix with Van Amersfoort.
 After qualifying third, Leclerc finished second to Felix Rosenqvist in the qualification race after a penalty for Antonio Giovinazzi, which set the grid for the main race.
 Leclerc again finished second to Rosenqvist in the Grand Prix, following a race-long battle.
-He described the result as crucial to his "mental strength" after the closing rounds of his F3 season.
+After the race, he described the result as crucial to his "mental strength" following a challenging end to his F3 season.